jolie/jolie/CONTRIBUTING.md

 If you want to contribute to the main [Jolie project repository](https://github.com/jolie/jolie), you can find some useful information in [our wiki](https://github.com/jolie/jolie/wiki).
 See, for example, [how to make a pull request](https://github.com/jolie/jolie/wiki/Pull-requests).

+We expect pull requests with new code that requires updating the documentation (see below) to come with a link to a corresponding pull request to the documentation repository that provides the appropriate update.
+If you do not have documentation yet but want to make a pull request anyway to discuss your code before writing documentation, please explicitly state so in the pull request.

 ## Documentation

 You can contribute to the [documentation of Jolie](https://docs.jolie-lang.org) through the related [GitHub repository of our docs](https://github.com/jolie/docs).
 Possibilities include adding new tutorials (even small ones are rather useful!), improving existing text, or adding new  explanations.